Best Budget App for Bimonthly Paycheques in Canada (2026)

 The Bimonthly Paycheque Problem

-If you get paid bimonthly in Canada, you know exactly what I'm talking about.
+If you get paid bimonthly in Canada, you know exactly what I'm talking about (we cover the full strategy in our bimonthly budgeting guide).
 Your paycheque schedule looks something like this:

 - November 15th: First paycheque